scribbletune/johann/README.md

 The green dot is the root note.

-Sample jsbin for musical keyboard: http://jsbin.com/pexoxotepo/edit?css,output
+Sample jsbin for base idea: http://jsbin.com/nefosiyagi/edit?output

 Reference guitar to piano mapping for establish middle C on the guitar:
 ![Guitar to piano mapping](https://www.guitartricks.com/forum/userImages/u/2827474/88-key-mapping-base_95483c92.jpg)